fs7744/Norns.Urd/README.md

 ## Welcome to Norns.Urd

-Norns.urd is a lightweight AOP framework based on emit which do dynamic proxy
+Norns.urd is a lightweight AOP framework based on emit which do dynamic proxy.

+It base on netstandard2.0.

 The purpose of completing this framework mainly comes from the following personal wishes: